abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

-- In this we go in a loop untill both `p` and `q` nodes are on opposite side.
+- In this we go in a loop until both `p` and `q` nodes are on opposite side.
 - Once we come across that `p` and `q` are on different side we return that node.

 ```python